denoland/docs/deploy/manual/deployctl.md

 #### Production Domains

-If you want to change the routing of the production domains of the project to a particular deployment, you can redeploy it with:
+If you want to change the routing of the production domains of the project to a particular deployment, you can redeploy it with the `--prod` option:

 ```shell
 deployctl deployments redeploy --prod 64tbrn8jre9n